-- Merchant Mariners are generally divided into two categories: licensed and unlicensed.
-These correspond with commissioned and enlisted status in the military.
+- Merchant Mariners are generally divided into two categories: those with license (officer) endorsements, and those with unlicensed endorsements also called ratings.
+These correspond, approximately, with commissioned and enlisted status in the military.

 - Licensing.
 Merchant Marine Officers are licensed, like surgeons or airline pilots.
 The regulatory agency for the merchant marine is the U.S. Coast Guard.
 After you have started the application process and paid the required fees, the Coast Guard will evaluate your experience and advise you which license endorsement or endorsements you may be eligible for:

 - Academies: There are six state or regional maritime academies and the U.S. Merchant Marine Academy in the United States.
 All lead to a license as a Merchant Marine Officer and an accredited Bachelor’s degree

 - Other paths to licenses: You need not attend a maritime academy to become a licensed officer.
 Background on licensing and further information is available at the NMC’s website on credentialing information